 Both quantitative and qualitative courses prepare students in the practical and theoretical implications of collecting, interpreting, analyzing and presenting data on the human condition broadly (and education/learning in particular).

 IEDP thematic courses build on and extend the foundation built in core courses around particular, specialized areas.
-These should be IED program courses that also prepare students for professional paths in to the IED field.
+These should be IEDP (or related) courses that prepare students for professional paths in international education.
 With faculty advisor approval, offerings from outside the program that achieve these aims may be considered.

 Candidates for the M.S.Ed. degree must demonstrate knowledge of the field of education beyond the area of specialization.
 Students must complete one approved graduate level (500 and above) GSE course outside the student’s area of specialization, earning a grade of “B” or better.
-In IEDP, the requirement must meet the additional following criteria/conditions: The chief focus should not be on international, global or development contexts.
 Students should confer with their faculty advisor for further guidance.

+Electives must be graduate level (500 and above) and taken for a letter grade.
 Students should draw on elective courses to reflect their emerging, self-identified specialization within the field.
-They may be based on: region of the world (i.e. South Asia or Latin America); discipline, topic or issue (i.e. sociology, human rights or literacy); or practical application (i.e. curriculum design or non-profit leadership).
+They may be based on: region of the world (e.g. South Asia or Latin America); discipline, topic or issue (e.g. sociology, human rights or literacy); or practical application (e.g. curriculum design or non-profit leadership).
 Electives should be determined in conference with a faculty advisor so they align with the Planned Program of Study.
 With faculty advisor approval, electives may potentially be taken in International Educational Development (IEDP), other programs in the Graduate School of Education or from graduate programs across the University of Pennsylvania.